 Most popular questions from this chapter

-Find the Lagrangian, the generalized momentum, and the Hamiltonian for a free particle (no forces at all) confined to move along the \(x\) axis.
-(Use \(x\) as your generalized coordinate.)
+Find the Lagrangian, the generalized momenta, and the Hamiltonian for a free particle (no forces at all) moving in three dimensions.
+(Use \(x, y, z\) as your generalized coordinates.)
 Find and solve Hamilton's equations.

 See all solutions